-This letter is to let you know about Ark's new Smoke Free Policy.
+This letter is to let you know about Ark's Smoke Free Policy and Procedure.

-A policy is a set of rules that Ark staff have to follow.
+A policy and procedure is a set of rules that Ark staff have to follow.

-The new Ark Smoke Free policy makes some changes that may affect you as you are a smoker.
+The Ark Smoke Free Policy and Procedure makes some changes that may affect you as you are a smoker.